East India Company: Establishments in Britain

 The East India College was founded in 1806 as a training establishment for "writers" (i.e. clerks) in the company's service.
 It was initially located in Hertford Castle, but moved in 1809 to purpose-built premises at Hertford Heath, Hertfordshire.
 In 1858 the college closed; but in 1862 the buildings reopened as a public school, now Haileybury and Imperial Service College.

 The East India Company Military Seminary was founded in 1809 at Addiscombe, near Croydon, Surrey, to train young officers for service in the company's armies in India.
 It was based in Addiscombe Place, an early 18th-century mansion.
-The government took it over in 1858, and renamed it the Royal Indian Military College.
+The government took it over in 1858 and renamed it the Royal Indian Military College.
 In 1861 it was closed, and the site was subsequently redeveloped.

 In 1818, the company entered into an agreement by which those of its servants who were certified insane in India might be cared for at Pembroke House, Hackney, London, a private lunatic asylum run by Dr George Rees until 1838, and thereafter by Dr William Williams.
 The arrangement outlasted the company itself, continuing until 1870, when the India Office opened its own asylum, the Royal India Asylum, at Hanwell, Middlesex.

 The East India Club in London was formed in 1849 for officers of the company.
 The Club still exists today as a private gentlemen's club with its club house situated at 16 St James's Square, London.

 Symbols

 Flags

 The English East India Company flag changed over time, with a canton based on the flag of the contemporary Kingdom, and a field of 9-to-13 alternating red and white stripes.

 From 1600, the canton consisted of a St George's Cross representing the Kingdom of England.
 With the Acts of Union 1707, the canton was changed to the new Union Flag—consisting of an English St George's Cross combined with a Scottish St Andrew's cross—representing the Kingdom of Great Britain.
 After the Acts of Union 1800 that joined Ireland with Great Britain to form the United Kingdom of Great Britain and Ireland, the canton of the East India Company flag was altered accordingly to include a Saint Patrick's Saltire.

 There has been much debate about the number and order of stripes in the field of the flag.
 Historical documents and paintings show variations from 9-to-13 stripes, with some images showing the top stripe red and others showing it white.

-At the time of the American Revolution the East India Company flag was nearly identical to the Grand Union Flag.
+At the time of the American Revolution the East India Company flag was nearly identical to the Continental Union Flag.
 Historian Charles Fawcett argued that the East India Company Flag inspired the Stars and Stripes of America.